cmusatyalab/openface/README.md

 open ecosystem and enable quicker bootstrapping for new research and development.
 Warning: Training is computationally expensive and takes a few weeks on our Tesla K40 GPU.
+Because of this, the training code assumes CUDA is installed.

 A rough overview of training is: